haoxins/haoxins.github.io/archived/2021-machine-learning.md

   framework for PyTorch models.
   - With *TorchServe*, you can deploy *PyTorch* models in either *eager* or *graph* mode.

+* Unlike a pure software system, there are two additional components to consider in an ML system, the *data* and the *model*.
+  Unlike in traditional software systems, the accuracy of an ML system depends on how well the model reflects the world it is meant to model which in turn depends on the data used for training and on the data that it receives while serving requests.

+* So there are two main causes of model drift.
+  **Data drift** and **concept drift**.
+  - *Data drift* occurs when statistical properties of the input, the features, changes.
+    As the input changes, the prediction requests, the input moves farther away from the data that the model was trained with,
+    and model accuracy suffers.
+  - *Concept drift* occurs when the relationship between the features and the labels changes.

 ## Machine Learning Modeling Pipelines in Production